-NESLI consists of National Excellence in School Leadership Institute Pty Ltd (ABN 14 602 471 796) trading as National Excellence in School Leadership Initiative, National Excellence in Education Leadership Initiative, NESLI and NEELI (NESLI, us, we, our).
+NESLI consists of National Excellence in School Leadership Institute Pty Ltd (ABN 14 602 471 796) trading as National Excellence in School Leadership Institute, National Excellence in Education Leadership Initiative, NESLI and NEELI (NESLI, us, we, our).

 WHAT KINDS OF INFORMATION DO WE COLLECT?

 The type of information that we collect from you may include the following: name, phone number, address, employer organisation, job title and any other personal information that you submit to us by telephone, email, to your user portal or via our websites.
 If you are applying for a scholarship the information collected might also include your work history, qualifications and education and whether you are or are not of Aboriginal / Torres Strait origin.
 If you elect to make payment for our events via certain methods, we may also collect your payment information, but we endeavour to provide you with one or more options to make payment via a secure third party system.

 As described above, some of the information we collect, such as details of an individual’s race or ethnic background would be considered sensitive information and in that case we would only collect this information with your informed consent.

 HOW DO WE COLLECT YOUR PERSONAL INFORMATION?

 We collect your personal information directly from you and from third parties.
 The main ways we collect personal information about you are when: